Skip to content

 Every day you hear a new term concerning culture like cancel culture, culture appropriation, multiculturalism, cultural diversity, and cultural awareness.
 What is going on?
 The bottom line is that there is a culture change going on.
-Our culture is changing to include our national culture, organizations and businesses, and our social circles.
-In this article I’ll explain what is culture: the characteristics of any culture, ways to measure differences between cultures, and universal traits of any culture.
+Indeed, our culture is changing to include our national culture, organizations and businesses, and our social circles.
+Now it is probably the case that these cultural wars occur in every generation, and, hence, it is a fact of life.
+In this article I’ll look at what is culture: the characteristics of any culture, ways to measure differences between cultures, and universal traits that occur in all cultures.
+So, let’s start with a definition.

 “Culture is the characteristics and knowledge of a particular group of people, encompassing language, religion, cuisine, social habits, music and arts.”